 The ReturnValue field indicates the result of the operation.
-The server MUST return 0x00000000 to indicate success.
-For more details about common error codes, see [MS-OXCDATA].
+The server MUST return "0x00000000" to indicate success.
+For more details about common error codes, see [MSOXCDATA] section 2.4.

 If the operation failed for a subset of targets, the PartialCompletion field value is non-zero.
 Otherwise, the PartialCompletion field value is zero.